treasure-data/embulk-filter-add_time/README.md

     name: created_at
 ```

-When `created_at` column is string, `timestamp_format` option is required because the string value should convert to `Timestamp` value.
+When `created_at` column is string, `timestamp_format` option is required because the string value should be converted to `timestamp` value.

 ```yaml
 filters: